vin00d/peptide/README.md

 > An ML library for peptide classification using pre-trained embeddings.

-This project aims to build a series of classifiers that can predict whether a given amino acid sequence is one or more of the 3 target peptides.<br>
+This library demonstrates the performance of a series of classifiers on the task of predicting whether a given amino acid sequence is one or more of the 3 target peptides.<br>
-Additionally, this project will compare models built with vastly different approaches ranging from classic ML models with feature engineering by experts to large transformer-based models.
+Specifically, this library compares the performance of classic ML classifiers trained on vastly different feature representations (of the amino acid sequences) - ranging from One-Hot embeddings to pre-trained embeddings from large protein language models.

-**Classification Tasks:** Given a sequence of amino acids (NLP equivalent = ‘words’), classify whether the resulting peptide (NLP equivalent = ‘sentence’) is one or many of the following targets (multi-task classification not multi-class i.e. 3 sigmoids not 1 softmax).
+**Classification Tasks:** Given a sequence of amino acids, classify whether the resulting peptide is one of the following.
 - Anticancer peptide (ACP)
 - DNA-binding protein
-- Antimicrobial peptide (AMP).
+- Antimicrobial peptide (AMP)

-**Multiple Models:** Develop multiple models for the above classification tasks
-- Supervised ML model(s) with hand engineered features from bio-experts
-- Supervised ML model(s) using pre-trained embeddings with feature-space reduced using the following unsupervised techniques
-    - Principal Component Analysis (PCA)
-    - Autoencoders & its variants
-    - K-Means Clustering
-- Deep Learning Transformer models using pre-trained embeddings

-**Model Scoring System:** Develop a system that produces accuracy scores
-- By running any given (labeled) dataset
-- Through the multiple models listed above
-- And display / return accuracies on the classification tasks for each model.

 ## Install

 ### peptide
 1. Git clone the repo.
     - https://github.com/vin00d/peptide.git
-2. Create a new conda env using the environment.yml file.
+2. Create a new conda environment using the environment.yml file.
     - `cd peptide`
     - `conda env create -n peptide -f environment.yml`
 3. To try things out, install this library in editable mode.